nightingaleproject/vrdr-dotnet/README.md

 ```

 #### Example Usage

-Using VOID and ALIAS fields of IJEMortality object
+Using VOID and ALIAS fields of IJEMortality object.
+Use case: VOID is for voiding the Death Record, and should be sent using a DeathRecordVoidMessage.
+ALIAS is for denoting optional records submitted only for National Death Index purposes, and should be sent using a DeathRecordAliasMessage.
+Both are mainly sent by Vital Records Jurisdiction.
 ```
   // Example getting values of VOID and ALIAS fields, respectively IJEMortality ijeMortality = new IJEMortality(ijeFile);